lunogram/platform/docs/docs/overview/quick-start.md

 # Quick Start
-You can run Parcelvoy locally or in the cloud easily using Docker.
+You can run Lunogram locally or in the cloud easily using Docker.
 For this quickstart we will be using Docker Compose, but you can also provide each of the components yourself.

 We'll run you through the basics of how to get up and running quickly, for more specific installation steps on different platforms please check out our deployment section.